 Unfortunately, a significant number of marriages end in divorce.
 Should this happen to you it is vital that, as well as speaking to your solicitor, you also obtain the advice of a Resolution accredited independent financial adviser (IFA).
+Article by Scott Gallacher.

 A specialist divorce IFA will be able to assist you in completing certain paperwork (such as the financial review known as a form E) thereby speeding up the divorce process and reducing your legal fees.
 In addition, they can assess the valuations of both parties pension benefits and help you and your ex-spouse achieve a fair settlement of these valuable benefits.

-The valuing of your pension benefits can be very complex, particularly in the case of Final Salary pension schemes.
+The valuing of your pension benefits can be very complex, particularly in the case of final salary pension schemes.

 Seeking the advice of a specialist IFA as soon as you start the divorce process will help you achieve a fair settlement with the peace of mind that comes from knowing that the financial matters have been reviewed by your own independent specialist.
 This could avert years of regret and hopefully avoid, or at least reduce, any resentment between you and your ex-spouse that could be caused by either party feeling that they had ‘lost out’ financially.